Linux kernel: Conflict

 Prominent Linux kernel developers have been aware of the importance of avoiding conflicts between developers.
 For a long time there was no code of conduct for kernel developers due to opposition by Torvalds.
-However, a Linux Kernel Code of Conflict was introduced on 8 March 2015.
+A Linux Kernel Code of Conflict was introduced on 8 March 2015.
 It was replaced on 16 September 2018 by a new Code of Conduct based on the Contributor Covenant.
 This coincided with a public apology by Torvalds and a brief break from kernel development.
 On 30 November 2018, complying with the Code of Conduct, Jarkko Sakkinen of Intel sent out patches replacing instances of "fuck" appearing in source code comments with suitable versions focused on the word 'hug'.

 Developers who feel treated unfairly can report this to the Linux Foundation Technical Advisory Board.
 In July 2013, the maintainer of the USB 3.0 driver Sage Sharp asked Torvalds to address the abusive commentary in the kernel development community.
 In 2014, Sharp backed out of Linux kernel development, saying that "The focus on technical excellence, in combination with overloaded maintainers, and people with different cultural and social norms, means that Linux kernel maintainers are often blunt, rude, or brutal to get their job done".
 At the linux.conf.au (LCA) conference in 2018, developers expressed the view that the culture of the community has gotten much better in the past few years.
 Daniel Vetter, the maintainer of the Intel drm/i915 graphics kernel driver, commented that the "rather violent language and discussion" in the kernel community has decreased or disappeared.

 Laurent Pinchart asked developers for feedback on their experiences with the kernel community at the 2017 Embedded Linux Conference Europe.
 The issues brought up were discussed a few days later at the Maintainers Summit.
 Concerns over the lack of consistency in how maintainers responded to patches submitted by developers were echoed by Shuah Khan, the maintainer of the kernel self-test framework.
 Torvalds contended that there would never be consistency in the handling of patches because different kernel subsystems have, over time, adopted different development processes.
 Therefore, it was agreed upon that each kernel subsystem maintainer would document the rules for patch acceptance.